 Here’s how sleep can help us become safer drivers:

-- Reaction times – Studies have shown that sleep-deprived individuals take longer to make decisions.
-In addition, people who’ve had less sleep make poorer judgments when rushed.
-Imagine how many split-second judgments you make during a one-hour drive.
+• Reaction times – Studies have shown that sleep-deprived individuals take longer to make decisions.
+In addition, people with less sleep make poorer judgments when rushed.

-- Concentration – Our attention span lengthens when we’re well-rested.
-If you’re driving for a couple of hours, you’ll need to concentrate on road signs, traffic signals, and other drivers.
+• Concentration – Our attention span lengthens when we’re well-rested.
+If you’ve been driving for a few hours, concentrate on road signs, traffic signals, and other drivers.

-- Mood – If you’ve had 8 hours of sleep, you’re less likely to lose your temper with fellow road users or back seat drivers.
-Outward displays of road rage can lead to crashes and collisions because you’re more likely to take dangerous risks when you’re feeling angry.
+• Mood – If you’ve had 8 hours of sleep, you’re less likely to lose your temper with fellow road users or backseat drivers.
+Outward displays of road rage can lead to crashes and collisions.

-- Procedural memory – This is your memory for ‘tasks.’
-If you’re learning to drive or getting used to driving in a new vehicle, sleep will help you learn quicker.
+• Procedural memory – This is your memory for ‘tasks.’
+If you’re learning to drive or getting used to driving a new vehicle, sleep will help you learn faster.
 Procedural memories are rehearsed during the REM stages of sleep, and the highest quality REM stages occur after 6 hours of sleep.

 According to the NHSTA, 100,000 crashes reported to the U.S. police involved a drowsy driver.
 3,000 died, and 76,000 were injured in drowsy driving-related motor crashes.